 Installing fat tires on a standard mountain bike can be tricky.
 It requires much more preparation than simply removing the tires and replacing them with fat tires.

 Every mountain bike is different, and it can be difficult to fit a significantly larger tire on a standard frame.
-There are certain elements that come into play.
+We recommend visiting your local bike shop if you have any questions or feel this is beyond your abilities.

 Can You Put Fat Tires On Any Bike?

-Being able to fit fat tires into your mountain bike will depend on your current setup.
-Let’s look at what you can do to fit them in if you’re having trouble.
+No. Being able to fit fat tires on your bike will depend on your current setup and frame.
+Let’s look at what you can do to add fat tires.

 1) The Preparation